JojiiOfficial/AURtomatic/README.md

 # AURtomatic
-Automatically build new versions of AUR packages
+Automatically build new versions of AUR packages written in Rust.